tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 ## Introduction

-3D Slicer's plug-in mechanism allow application developers to add a new features and customize 3D Slicer for their specific clinical applications.
+3D Slicer's plug-in mechanism allows application developers to add new features and customize 3D Slicer for their specific clinical applications.
 Those new features are called "Modules."
 Modules may be packaged and provided as "Extensions," which can be distributed to users through [Extension Manager](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html).

 There are three mechanisms that are used to develop modules:
 - **Command-line interface (CLI) module:** A command-line program that can be called from 3D Slicer.
 3D Slicer parses a configuration file bundled with a CLI module, and automatically generates a GUI interface for the user to give pass parameters to the CLI module.
 Many image processing modules are implemented as CLI modules.
 - **Loadable module:** A Plug-in module written in C++, the same language used for the foundation of 3D Slicer (including [VTK](https://vtk.org/) and [ITK](https://itk.org/).
 The loadable module can access most of the native C++ API in 3D Slicer, it offers the highest flexibility and performance to the developers among the three mechanisms.
-However, it required more effort than the other approaches as the development of a loadable module geenrally involves more codings and compilation.
+However, it required more effort than the other approaches as the development of a loadable module generally involves more codings and compilation.
 - **Scripted module:** A plug-in module written in Python.
 Scripted module has become very popular among the Slicer developers in recent years, because of its simplicity, flexibility, and portability.

 In this tutorial, we will develop a Scripted module.